konghuanhuan/gitskills/README.md

 # gitskills
-creating a new branch is very quik
+creating a new branch is very quik and simple